 This is a rather short book about moving averages used in combination with RSI and MACD.
-The author Steve Burns published this couple of hours read in 2015.
+The authors Holly and Steve Burns published this couple of hours read in 2015.
 Nevertheless, it is a good overview of key moving averages and how they work.
 I’ve been following Steve’s work on Twitter for a while now and he has a blog full of good resources meant for beginning traders.

 In my own experience, the shorter moving averages are fast and create more trades but also more false signals and whipsaws.
 Longer MA’s give less trade frequency but the signals are stronger.
 For most investors and position traders the 200 day SMA is probably the most important.
 If you don’t consider using moving averages in your charting, having at least the 200 day SMA as a general market filter to decide on the overall trend can keep you invested in bull markets and in cash (or short) in bear markets.